Louis the German: Rebellious son

-Civil war and aftermath, 840–844
+Dynastic war and aftermath, 840–843

-When the emperor Louis died in 840, and Lothair I claimed the whole Empire, Louis allied with Charles the Bald, and defeated Lothair I and their nephew Pepin II of Aquitaine, son of Pepin I of Aquitaine, at the Battle of Fontenoy in June 841.
+When the emperor Louis died in 840 and Lothair I claimed the whole Empire, Louis allied with Charles the Bald.
+He defeated Lothair I's commander, Adalbert of Metz, at the battle of the Ries on 13 May 841.
+A few weeks later, Louis and Charles defeated Lothair and their nephew Pepin II of Aquitaine at the Battle of Fontenoy on 25 June.
 Both sides suffered heavy casualties.
-According to the Annals of Fulda, it was the biggest bloodbath the Franks had experienced since time immemorial.
+According to the Annals of Fulda, it was the biggest bloodbath the Franks had experienced from time immemorial.
 At the same time, it was Louis's last battle in the struggle for the unification of the kingdom.

-In June 842 the three brothers met on an island in the river Saône to negotiate a peace and each appointed forty representatives to arrange the boundaries of their respective kingdoms.
-This developed into the Treaty of Verdun, concluded by 10 August 843, by which Louis received the bulk of the lands lying east of the Rhine (East Francia), together with a district around Speyer, Worms, and Mainz, on the left bank of the river (see also Oaths of Strasbourg 842).
-His territories included Bavaria (where he made Regensburg the centre of his government), Thuringia, Franconia, and Saxony.
+In June 842, the three brothers met on an island in the river Saône to negotiate a peace and each appointed forty representatives to arrange the boundaries of their respective kingdoms.
+This developed into the Treaty of Verdun, concluded by 10 August 843, under which Louis received the bulk of the lands lying east of the Rhine (East Francia), together with a district around Speyer, Worms, and Mainz on the left bank of the river (see also Oaths of Strasbourg 842).
+His territories included Bavaria (where he made Regensburg the seat of his government), Thuringia, Franconia, and Saxony.

 Louis may be called the founder of the German kingdom, though his attempts to maintain the unity of the Empire proved futile.
-Having in 842 crushed the Stellinga rising in Saxony, in 844 he compelled the Obotrites to accept his authority and put their prince, Gozzmovil, to death.
+Having crushed the Stellinga rising in Saxony in 842, he compelled the Obotrites to accept his authority in 844 and put their prince, Gozzmovil, to death.
 Thachulf, Duke of Thuringia, then undertook campaigns against the Bohemians, Moravians, and other tribes, but was not very successful in resisting the ravaging Vikings.